pjung86/otp-microservices-pjung/README.md

 ## About The Project

 This backend project is about booking a ticket for a certain event.
 You can check what are the ongoing events and if there is a free seat you can reserve and pay for your ticket.
-I followed the microservice design pattern.
-I also used Eureka discovery server and Spring Coud Gateway.
+The microservice design pattern is followed.
+To comply with microservices architectire Eureka discovery server and Spring Coud Gateway were also implemented.

 <p align="right">(<a href="#readme-top">:top:</a>)</p>